antronerds/r2-tutorials/original/R2Tutorials.md

-To investigate the values R2 uses for graph generation click on “Datatable” to unfold a table with the expression levels for all samples.
+To investigate the values R2 uses for graph generation click on ï¿½Datatableï¿½ to unfold a table with the expression levels for all samples.